percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

    Backup needs to be :ref:`prepared <preparing_a_backup>` before it can be restored.

-For convenience |xtrabackup| binary has an :option:`xtrabackup --copy-back` option, which will copy the backup to the server's :term:`datadir`:
+For convenience xtrabackup binary has an `xtrabackup --copy-back` option, which will copy the backup to the server's `datadir`:

 .. code-block:: bash

    $ xtrabackup --copy-back --target-dir=/data/backups/

-If you don't want to save your backup, you can use the :option:`xtrabackup --move-back` option which will move the backed up data to the :term:`datadir`.
+If you don't want to save your backup, you can use the `xtrabackup --move-back` option which will move the backed up data to the `datadir`.

-If you don't want to use any of the above options, you can additionally use :program:`rsync` or :program:`cp` to restore the files.
+If you don't want to use any of the above options, you can additionally use `rsync` or `cp` to restore the files.

 .. note::

-   The :term:`datadir` must be empty before restoring the backup.
+   The `datadir` must be empty before restoring the backup.
 Also it's important to note that MySQL server needs to be shut down before restore is performed.
-You can't restore to a :term:`datadir` of a running mysqld instance (except when importing a partial backup).
+You can't restore to a `datadir` of a running mysqld instance (except when importing a partial backup).

-Example of the :program:`rsync` command that can be used to restore the backup can look like this:
+Example of the `rsync` command that can be used to restore the backup can look like this:

 .. code-block:: bash